schoenemeyer/SingularityOnAzure/README.md

 ## Install Singularity

 Since the CentOS repository does not contain a Singularity package, it must be built from source.

-Follow the steps described in https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps
+Follow the quick installation steps described in https://www.sylabs.io/guides/3.0/user-guide/quick_start.html#quick-installation-steps
 ## Build an HPC container from a definition file

 The container requires Intel MPI to be installed.
 The installation is taken from the host system: